zl95826/notes/README.md

   You cannot style generated content without defining what that content should be.
 If you don’t really need any content, just an extra “invisible element” to style, you can set it to the empty string (content: '') and just style that. \
 Template literals are string literals allowing embedded expressions.
 Template literals can contain placeholders.
 These are indicated by the dollar sign and curly braces (${expression}). \
 <b>Why CSS calc() not working?</b> Use -webkit prefix and whitespaces around the operator.\
 The + and - operators must always be surrounded by whitespace.
-The * and / operators do not require whitespace, but adding it for consistency is allowed, and recommended.
+The * and / operators do not require whitespace, but adding it for consistency is allowed, and recommended.\
+Recommend always create variables with the const keyword.
+This is because variables created with a const keyword cannot be reassigned.